-IELTS is the world's most recognised English language testing system.
-Students applying for a student visa will need to provide evidence that they meet the English language requirements set by the Australian Government and the education provider.
-KII course entry requirement is a minimum IELTS Academic Score of 5.5.
+KII course entry requirement for VET students is a minimum IELTS Academic Score of 5.5.
 A general score of 5.5 indicates that the person will have a partial command of the language, coping with overall meaning in most situations, though is likely to make many mistakes.
 The person should be able to handle basic communication in their own field.